ehildt/acap/README.md

-# Config-Manager
+# Dynamic Content Communication Service (DCCS)

-A simple and convenient way to config your apps ;)
+A simple and convenient way to dynamically communicate your content to your services ;)

 ## Whats in the box?